jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial-Scenario-Planning.md

   + Integrates regional transportation and local land use stakeholders to collectively better understand and visualize future transportation and land use patterns
   + Improves public and stakeholder involvement through coordinated outreach
   + Scenario planning software helps develop and assess scenarios and visualize the differences between alternatives
-  + Broadens agency and public understanding by exploring future challenges and opportunities.
+  + Broadens agency and public understanding by exploring future challenges and opportunities
 ### Scenario planning at FHWA/FTA

+FHWA provides scenario planning technical assistance and guidebooks [here](https://www.fhwa.dot.gov/planning/scenario_and_visualization/scenario_planning/).

 <table>
   <tr>